USCiLab/cereal/_includes/archive_specialization.markdown

 ### Specializing the type

+It is also easy to specialize the behavior of a specific type for all archives or a group of archives.
+This is done by restricting the serialized type instead of restricting the archive (though you can definitely specialize on both the archive and the type).

-The following example shows how to specialize serialization for `std::map<std::string, std::string>` such that it roughly matches the output of an SQL \`WHERE\` clause in which all the expressions (from a name-value-pair perspective) are ANDed together:
+The following example shows how to specialize serialization for `std::map<std::string, std::string>` for text archives such that it roughly matches the output of an SQL \`WHERE\` clause in which all the expressions (from a name-value-pair perspective) are ANDed together: